Updated: January 13, 2021

 Virtual Study Room

 Want to study together while we are apart?
-For the fall semester (September 8 to December 18), a Virtual Study Room will be available from 8:30am until 10:00pm, Monday through Friday.
+A Virtual Study Room will be available from 8:30am until 10:00pm, Monday through Friday.
 Librarians will hold virtual office hours every weekday from 10:00am to 12:00pm and 1:00pm to 3:00pm in the Virtual Study Room.
 Visit the Virtual Study Room to connect with classmates and support each other’s study, research, and writing.
 If desired, librarians can set up a virtual breakout room for individual/group study as well, just email us to request this.
 We hope that this helps you remain connected during this time of remote learning and uncertainty.

 Library staff will work physically in the Library Monday through Friday from 8:30am to 4:30pm to manage requests for scans and curbside pickup as well as perform other necessary services.